Batman action figures: Justice League

-Returning to the animated line, Cartoon Network's popular cartoon series, Justice League, also got its own line of figures produced by Mattel.
+Returning to the animated line, Cartoon Network's popular animated series, Justice League, also got its own line of figures produced by Mattel.
 The Justice League line features several Batman figures.
-Later, the line was renamed Justice League Unlimited, in order to keep up with changes made to the cartoon series.
+The line was later renamed Justice League Unlimited.

 In 2006, Mattel released several of the Justice League Unlimited figures under the name DC Super Heroes: Justice League Unlimited.
 These animated DC Super Heroes were released at the same time as the comic styled DC Super Heroes line of figures.

 Exclusives

-In 2003, 2 Batman figures, scale to the JLU figures, were released with the Batman: Rise of Sin Tzu video game.
-The 2 figures were a Batman with his original colors, and an exclusive Batgirl figure.
-It is the only way to obtain these two figures.
+In 2003, 2 Batman figures, scale to the JLU figures, were exclusively released alongside the video game Batman: Rise of Sin Tzu video game.
+The two figures were a Batman with his original colors, and an exclusive Batgirl figure.

 The Dark Knight

 In 2008, Mattel released a toy collection for The Dark Knight.
 Like the Batman Begins line, The Dark Knight line also featured 5-inch figures.
-The film's main villain, The Joker, bore little facial resemblance to Heath Ledger, displaying a simple, cartoon-like face.
-This likeness would be used throughout most of the film's child-oriented marketing.
-A Two-Face figure was released in December 2008 along with a Deathstroke and Firefly not to be seen in any future films, but like the Joker figure, they also are more cartoon like than The 6-inch Movie Masters Line.
+The film's main villain, the Joker, bore little facial resemblance to Heath Ledger, displaying a simple, cartoon-like face.
+This likeness would be used throughout most of the film's marketing.
+A Two-Face figure was released in December 2008 along with Deathstroke and Firefly.

-In a first for Batman movie action figures, a 6-inch line of figures was also produced called The Dark Knight Movie Masters.
+In a first for Batman action figures, a 6-inch line of figures was also produced called The Dark Knight Movie Masters.
 Designed by The Four Horsemen and displaying a much closer level of detail and more articulation than the 5-inch figures, Wave 1 of The Dark Knight Movie Masters were quickly bought up, making finding them in stores extremely difficult for several months.
 The line's Joker action figure became much desired among collectors due to Heath Ledger's death.